susanyang17/doc/dev-ref/Spreadsheet_Data_Model.md

 sheet via `Spreadsheet.getSelectedSheet()` or set it via `Spreadsheet.setSelectedSheet()`.

-The `org.zkoss.zss.api.model.Sheet` allows us to get a sheet's status such as protection (`isProtected()`), auto filter (`isAutoFilterEnabled()`), hidden and freeze rows or columns (`getRowFreeze()`), and properties such as name (`getSheetName()`),
+The `io.keikai.api.model.Sheet` allows us to get a sheet's status such as protection (`isProtected()`), auto filter (`isAutoFilterEnabled()`), hidden and freeze rows or columns (`getRowFreeze()`), and properties such as name (`getSheetName()`),